PyPlanet/PyPlanet/docs/source/apps/contrib/ads.rst

 Parameters:
   None.
 Functionality:
-  Displays the number of users and bots on the server.
+  Displays the number of users on the server.
 Required permission:
   None.